-Benefits are only realised when new processes are accepted into day to day operations.
+Benefits are only realized when new processes are accepted into day to day operations.
 Make it easier for the business to inherit new processes from projects.

 Is poor process management resulting in rework, inefficiency and inconsistent service delivery?
 Invest in a BPM system such as Promapp to ensure your processes are clear and simple to follow across all departments and sites.
 For example the Promapp Touchscreen Module has been adopted by some of our clients to use on their factory floors to ensure processes are accessible and followed in a consistent way by all staff.

 Decisions are made on an assumed understanding of current processes.
 A clear and agreed understanding of current processes is needed before they can be improved.